UCLALibrary/bucketeer/README.md

 1) The first way is to convert individual TIFF images into JPEG 2000 images on the local machine.
 To do this Bucketeer receives individual requests, accesses the TIFFs from a mounted directory, converts TIFFs into JPEG 2000 images, and then uploads them to S3.
 This method is triggered by a RESTful API.

 2) The second way is to convert TIFF images into JPEG 2000 images in batch.
-With this method, a CSV file is uploaded to Bucketeer and TIFF images from the CSV file, available to Bucketeer from a locally mounted directory, are uploaded to a S3 bucket.
-An AWS Lambda function picks up on that event and converts the TIFFs into JPEG 2000 images.
-Lastly, the AWS Lambda function stores the JPEG 2000 images in another S3 bucket.
+With this method, a CSV file is uploaded to Bucketeer and TIFF images from the CSV file, available to Bucketeer from a locally mounted directory, are uploaded to an S3 bucket.
+An AWS Lambda function picks up on that event and converts the TIFFs into JPEG 2000s.
+Lastly, the Bucketeer Lambda function stores the JPEG 2000 images in another S3 bucket.
 This method is triggered by uploading a CSV file through a Web page on the Bucketeer site.

 Currently, the CSV upload method is hard-coded for UCLA's particular metadata model.
 This will be changed to make the process more generic.